Calimero: 2013 series

+Legacy

 Mobile game

-A mobile game titled Calimero's Village was released for iOS and Android in 2015 by BulkyPix.
+A mobile game titled Calimero's Village was released for IOS and Android on May 7, 2015, developed by BulkyPix in partnership with Gaumont Animation.
+Set in the village of Hatchington, the game follows Calimero as he builds a new life and reunites with friends such as Priscilla, Valeriano, and Pierrot.
+Players begin by constructing Calimero’s house and a mill, and can later expand the town with houses, roads, crops, gardens, and other buildings.
+The app also includes five mini-games where you can earn coins and experience.
+At release, the game was sold for €2.99.

 Impact in popular culture

 The main character in the anime series has had a lasting impact in the vocabulary of some countries, either because of his looks, with an egg shell on his head, or because of his frequent complaining about being unfairly treated by others: